WayneKeenan/picraftzero/README.md

 # Updates

-When a new `picraftzero` module is published on PyPi tru t he following to update and restart:
+When a new `picraftzero` module is published on PyPi run the following to update and restart:

 ```bash
 sudo pip3 install --upgrade picraftzero